 In just two years, the clenched fist Otpor! grew from a youth protest group, into a radical nationwide revolution.
 Srdja Popovic, leader of Otpor! and storytelling genius, gives us his lessons from leading a revolution and training activists around the world, to reveal how we win.

-- Never underestimate the power of humour to transform fear into fighting courage.
+- Humour can transform fear into fighting courage.

-- Non-violence will always be a more effective strategy against dictators, than violence.
+- Non-violence is always more effective against violence

 Laughter inspires courage

 In the age of the internet and other distractions, laughter was our greatest weapon.

 Srdja tells us to practice laughtivism.
 A terrible term granted, but Srdja spends much of the book demonstrating that it can be very, very effective against evil fudgers.
 From resistance turkeys on the streets of Belgrade to hiding radios broadcasting revolution in the dog poo of Aleppo – humour has an effective way of making the feared look ridiculous.

 We just wanted a normal country with cool music